Lorti/manu.ninja/src/posts/2016-06-30-webgl-3d-model-viewer-using-three-js.md

 ---
 layout: layouts/post.njk
-permalink: /webgl-3d-model-viewer-using-three-js/index.html
+permalink: /webgl-3d-model-viewer-using-three-js/
 title: WebGL 3D Model Viewer Using three.js
+description: You can create a WebGL 3D model viewer in just a few lines of code using three.js.
+This tutorial shows you all you need to get started.
+The final code is on GitHub and you can see the viewer in action showing a low-poly model that I made for an unfinished Space Western game.
 date: 2016-06-30
 categories: [art, coding, games]
 tags: [three-js, webgl]
-summary: You can create a WebGL 3D model viewer in just a few lines of code using three.js.
-This tutorial shows you all you need to get started.
-The final code is on GitHub and you can see the viewer in action showing a low-poly model that I made for an unfinished Space Western game.
 thumbnail: /images/webgl-3d-model-viewer.jpg
 sharing: true
 ---